-The Purpose Prize, now in its ninth year, is the nation’s pre-eminent large-scale investment in people over 60 who are combining their passion and experience for social good.
+The Purpose Prize, now in its tenth year, is the nation’s pre-eminent large-scale investment in people over 60 who are combining their passion and experience for social good.
 The Prize awards at least $100,000 annually to individuals creating new ways to solve tough social problems.
-The 2014 Purpose Prize awarded $300,000 to six individuals.
+The 2015 Purpose Prize awards $225,000 to six individuals.

-The Prize was created in 2005 by Encore.org, with funding from the John Templeton Foundation and The Atlantic Philanthropies, to showcase the value of experience and disprove outdated notions that innovation is the sole province of the young.
+The Prize was first awarded in 2006 by Encore.org, with funding from the John Templeton Foundation and The Atlantic Philanthropies, to showcase the value of experience and disprove outdated notions that innovation is the sole province of the young.
 It’s for those with the drive to make change and the experience to know how to do it.